 I am the first to admit that the road will be a lot better off when I am behind the wheel of a car that drives itself.
 I am a terrible driver.
 It’s True.
 Luckily I have only been involved in minor accidents (with stationary objects or rear-bumpers – no truck and tractor trailor accident), but generally speaking I tend to be extremely disconnected or nervous and jerky or generally incompetent when operating a motor vehicle.
+It is important to recognize that insurance companies have teams of attorneys working to protect them, and you should, too.

 Knowing that I may be an extreme case of “meant-to-be-driven” individuals, but all the same one of many who would be better off not being in charge of a vehicle, I will say that the self-driving car is probably going to end up being the innovation of the new Millennium.
 However, what does taking the task of being present while driving out of the hands of the vehicle operator really mean for our society?
 The infographic below lists a host of benefits related to safety, time and money…all of which are important.
 But it stands to reason that the time / money savings alone will reinforce a culture of multi-tasking and hurry-up-and-wait that may or may not benefit us as a culture.